Salem Radio Network News Tuesday, March 24, 2026

 By Helen Reid and Neil J Kanatt

-March 3 (Reuters) – On Holding sees lower U.S. tariff rates after the Supreme Court struck down the government’s emergency levies as a possible boost for the fast-growing Swiss sportswear brand, CEO Martin Hoffmann said on Tuesday, and reported strong quarterly results.
+March 3 (Reuters) – On Holding CEO Martin Hoffmann expects a possible boost from lower U.S. tariff rates after the Supreme Court struck down the government’s emergency levies, as the Swiss sportswear brand offered a cautious sales outlook for the year on Tuesday.

-The United States, On’s biggest market, began collecting a temporary 10% blanket tariff on imports last week, with plans to lift it to 15%.
+The U.S., On’s biggest market, began collecting a temporary 10% blanket tariff on imports last week, with the administration planning to lift it to 15%.
 Even at that level, the rate would be well below the additional 20% duty imposed last year on countries such as Vietnam and Indonesia, where On sources much of its production.

 “If we see 15% becoming the new reality, this would be an additional upside to the guidance that we gave,” Hoffmann told Reuters.

-Hoffman added On has also filed for tariff refunds and would reinvest any proceeds in the business rather than pass them on to consumers.
+On has also filed for tariff refunds and would reinvest any proceeds in the business rather than pass them on to consumers, Hoffman said.

 “The strong product pipeline that we have, the innovation that we bring to the market, and that premium position is really building momentum globally, and is resonating with the customer globally,” Hoffmann said, adding the brand plans 10 to 15 store openings this year.